 The theology of the Catholic Church reminds us that we are baptized into a parish.
 As children, we are therefore, baptized into our parent’s parish.
 We recognize that in a culture of drive thrus and instant messaging, many people often want to “drop in” to a community and just have a quick baptism, but here at MPB we hold to the communal theology of sacraments.

 For this reason we do ask that at least one parent be an established member of this parish in order to plan for a child’s baptism here.
 An established member is anyone who has been registered as a member for at least 8 months, and participates regularly in the life of the parish.
 This is not meant to be a obstacle to the sacrament, but a necessary and normal part of preparing for the reality of “baptism into a parish.”
 Our belief, here at MPB, is that we should not initiate our children into a community to which we ourselves do not belong in a meaningful way.

-To learn more, to register for a baptismal class or to schedule an upcoming celebration, please contact Suzi Savich at the parish offices (303.756-3083).
+To learn more, to register for a baptismal class or to schedule an upcoming celebration, please contact the Parish offices (303.756-3083).